 - Buy the chosen cryptocurrencies.
 If you’re having issues with this, contact your exchange’s support team, and they’ll be happy to help.

 - Transfer your coins to ‘cold’ storage.
-Moving your assets offline to a ‘cold’ software wallet (like Mycelium and Exodus) or hardware wallet (like the Ledger Nano S, Trezor and Keepkey) reduces the risk of your coins being hacked or stolen.
+Moving your assets offline to a ‘cold’ software wallet or hardware wallet (like the Ledger Nano S, Trezor and Keepkey) reduces the risk of your coins being hacked or stolen.
 This is a highly-recommended option for anyone that wants to keep their crypto safe.